 Boyd Gaming, Aristocrat and Sightline Payments have teamed up for cashless transactions at the Blue Chip Casino in Michigan City.

-Cashless Solutions to Go Live at Blue Chip Casino in Michigan
+Cashless Solutions to Go Live at Blue Chip Casino in Indiana

 Leading provider of cashless payment solutions Sightline Payments has teamed up with gaming heavyweights Boyd Gaming and Aristocrat Technologies to guide the companies through their transition to touchless payment options.